open-telemetry/oteps/text/0096-metric-instrument-terminology.md

 Sum aggregation provides complete information.

-The three instruments with a default "MinMaxSumCount" are all used to record a value that is, by defintion, more than only a sum.
+The three instruments with a default "MinMaxSumCount" are all used to record a value that is, by definition, more than only a sum.
 In this case, "complete information" requires recording every value, i.e., no aggregation.
 MinMaxSumCount is applied in these cases because it provides the maximum amount of information that can be recorded using